emilrueh/lua-vsc-theme/README.md

 ## Important:

-If the theme does not display correctly ensure your VSC `settings.json` disables the Lua semantic highlighting!
+If the theme does not display correctly ensure your VSC `settings.json` disables Lua semantic highlighting!

 ```json
 "[lua]": {